With the nightmare US debt default temporarily avoided, let’s review some basics.

 I also mean capacity in the sense of intellectual firepower.

-Federal taxes are so darned complicated at this point and we just don’t have the required gigabytes and RAM inside our skulls.
-The human brain cannot adequately capture all the parts of our tax policy.
+Federal taxes are so darned complicated at this point that we just don’t have the required gigabytes and RAM inside our skulls.
+The human brain 1 cannot adequately capture all the parts of our tax policy.
 The Federal tax code defies our understanding.

 I’m picturing Harry Reid and John Boehner in a debate about the Higgs Field:

 “DERR, THE AMERICAN PEOPLE DEMAND A PARTICLE ACCELERATOR WITH THE ENERGY OF 12 FLEX CAPACITORS.”

 “GNNNGHHHH, MY CONGRESSIONAL OPPONENT IS BADLY MISGUIDED.
 PATRIOTIC AMERICANS ALL SUPPORT A MORE RAPID ACCELERATION TO RELEASE ELECTRON MASS VIA THE BIFURCATED INVERTABRATOR.”

 One point is, obviously, that I know nothing about the Higgs Field.3

 The other, more serious, point is that our tax laws have gotten so complex that we can no longer expect Congressional leaders to understand anything but the most simplified ideological tripe 4; nor can we, citizens and voters, meaningfully engage in the topic either, for the same reason.

 We’re structurally inhibited when it comes to budget policy and discussion by the existing complexity of taxes.